 With the summer heat at its peak, you may need to increase cooling measures in your home.
 For best results, look no further than a whole house fan.

-A whole house fan system is a cost-effective and straightforward way to cool your space.
+A whole-house fan system is a cost-effective and straightforward way to cool your space.
 It works by causing negative pressure.
-This pulls air right in from open windows and exhausts the hot air through the attic to the outdoors.
+This pulls air from open windows and exhausts the hot air through the attic to the outdoors.

 The greater the negative pressure, the more positive pressure in your attic.
 This positive pressure encourages the attic to release cool air.
 Air comes through vents, such as soffits in the eaves.
 This whole process brings a refreshing cooling effect to the entire home.

-A whole house fan is most effective when operated at night, in the morning, and late evening.
+A whole house fan is efficient when operated at night, in the morning, and late evening.
 During these times, the outside air is cooler and most useful for replacing the air inside your home.